Updated: April 2026

 🌡️ Ecosystem Services and Climate Change

-Ecosystem services play a dual role in climate change—both mitigation and adaptation.
+Ecosystem services play a dual role in climate change—both in mitigation and adaptation.
+Healthy ecosystems act as natural buffers that absorb environmental shocks and regulate climate systems.

 According to the Intergovernmental Panel on Climate Change, ecosystem degradation reduces climate resilience and increases vulnerability.